 - Give the motorcyclist more space.
 Since motorcycles are smaller than other vehicles on the road, they may seem further away.
 Be sure to allow yourself enough stopping time if you are driving near a motorcycle and make it a point to consider a motorcycle closer than it looks.

-For more information on motorcycle safety, give us a call or visit the Motorcycle Safety Foundation’s page, as May is Motorcycle Safety Awareness Month!
+For more information on motorcycle safety, visit the Motorcycle Safety Foundation’s page, as May is Motorcycle Safety Awareness Month!